-Cut around the pattern.
-Make sure you have two of each shapes for a top and a bottom.
+- Cut around the pattern.
+Make sure you have two of each shape for a top and a bottom.

-Pin the top and bottom together so the pattern you want on the outside of the finished toy is facing in.
+- Pin the top and bottom together, so the pattern you want outside the finished toy is facing in.

-• One Sock (big enough for you bottle to fit in)
+• One Sock (big enough for your bottle to fit in)

 • Plastic drinking bottle (empty and without cap)